These activities will help kids take the National Day of Prayer to heart.

 Have each child send a National Day of Prayer care package filled with goodies to a family in the armed forces.
 Have children list the things they’re praying for them, such as for physical protection as they defend freedom around the world and for comfort as they’re separated from family and friends.

-Items to include in a care package are a self-addressed stamped envelope for them to return prayer requests, a picture of the child’s family, a poem or Bible verse, a music tape or devotional book, paper and pens, stamps, gum, or mints.
-Enclose a thank you note telling them how much they’re appreciated.
+Try including a self-addressed stamped envelope for them to return prayer requests, a picture of the child’s family, a poem or Bible verse, a music tape or devotional book, paper and pens, stamps, gum, or mints.
+Enclose a thank you note telling them how much you appreciate them.

 Many churches maintain a list of military families from their fellowship who serve in other countries.
 Or to find a military family, contact the public information officer at a military base near you.